 On the other hand, some patients sometimes may not be able to visibly notice a dry socket, just a hole after tooth extraction.

-A dry socket is treated by a dentist or an oral surgeon, who may treat it by:
+A dry socket is treated by a dentist or an oral surgeon, and typically consists of the following steps:

 To prevent dry socket, patients should follow their dentist's instructions, which may include: